 6.1.
 Tell a Story with your ‘About Page’: Build a good image by having information about your organization and the people involved.
-Your mission, your contribution to the society, and what makes your product unique, for instance – 100% eco-friendly process, a part of proceeds goes to a particular charity, and more will ensure that the customer looks at you in a different light.
+Your mission, contribution to society, and what makes your product unique, for instance, a 100% eco-friendly process, a part of proceeds goes to a particular charity, and more will ensure that the customer looks at you in a different light.

 7. Ideas to Optimize Speed and Performance of your website

 A browser is likely to quit a non-responsive and slow site quickly.

 7.1.
 Ensure that Your Site is Mobile Responsive: A mobile responsive site is more likely to get higher clicks and conversions since it gives customers the liberty to browse – add to cart – check out on the move.

 7.2.
 Your Website’s Loading Times has to be optimized: A faster loading website is a shopper’s delight.
 If your page takes a longer time to load, customers are likely to quit the site.

 The business must embrace innovative ways to attract customers to your site and ensure that the experience while browsing and checkout process are flawless.
 Each parameter will add to the increased conversion rate and repeat purchases.